ksaaskil/next-website/content/posts/2021-01-09-multiprocessing-asyncio.md

         ...
 ```

-The manager takes care of passing messages between processes.
+The manager takes care of keeping the queue in sync between processes.

-The next step is to read the event source and push messages to the queue when they're received.
+The next step is to read events from the source and push messages to the queue as they're received.
 For that, we'll define a helper coroutine `source_to_queue`:

 ```python
 async def source_to_queue(source, queue):